akeley98/DementedIGPU/README.md

 Ubuntu as usual.
 Just make sure you connect to wi-fi at this point!
 (Unless you have ethernet, that's even better).
 If you want to replicate what I did exactly, I chose minimal install, no to proprietary software, and yes to updates.
+(Note: I never personally tested this, but it may be easier to select yes to the third-party proprietary software).

 Reboot to the new Ubuntu install.
 Once you get to the login page, do NOT log in.
 It'll probably crash if you try to run a graphical system